flashypepo/beaglebone/workshop/vsx-examples/pocketbeagle-2/README_buttons.md

 ## Overview

----This example demonstrates using Beagle Helper library to detect button press in PocketBeagle 2.--- This example demonstrates using CharDev library in folder 'lib' to detect button press in PocketBeagle 2.
+This example demonstrates using `CharDev` library to detect button press in PocketBeagle 2.

 ## Challenges